-I was so happy with my decision and absolutely loved my silver hair!!
+I was so happy with my decision to go grey, and absolutely loved my silver hair!!
 I decided to let it grow.

 The biggest change in my life occurred in December 2013 while at a Christmas party.
 A friend came up to me and told me she knew a photographer who was looking for silver-haired ladies for the shoot he was doing.

 She asked to take a picture with her iPhone and replied within 10 minutes.
 He answered that he was interested.

 Andreas Kuehn and his wife Stacey got me started on this crazy ride.
 I had never modeled in my entire life and it wasn’t even on my bucket list!
 Here I was at 57 being asked to model.
 YIKES!!!!

 My very first shoot was January 2014 with many more to follow for Getty Images.
 Talk about doing something that scares you!!

 Lucky for me they made it all so relaxing and fun.
 I signed with Maggie, Inc. in Boston in May of 2015 and have been modeling ever since.
 (Special shout-out to Casey, who hired a 57-year-old woman with silver hair to be a model!!!)